 Where can I check the latest BRO road status for Manali Leh Highway?

-Final Word — Plan Your Manali Leh Trip for 2026
+Final Word, Plan Your Manali Leh Trip for 2026

 Keep in mind that all passes above 15,000 ft are subject to sudden closures due to fresh snowfall even during the peak season.
 Always carry a one-day buffer in your itinerary.
 Check with local taxi operators or BRO the evening before you attempt Baralacha La or Tanglang La.

 For the full planning guide including route maps, daily itinerary, permits, and budget breakdown, read: How to Plan a Trip on Manali Leh Highway in 2026.
+And if you are deciding between the Manali side and the Srinagar side, see our Srinagar Leh Highway status for a comparison.